szarnyasg/duckdb-web/_posts/2021-06-25-querying-parquet.md

 ## Counting Rows

-Now suppose we want to figure out how many rows are in our data set.
+Now suppose we want to figure out how many rows are in our dataset.
 We can do that using the following code:

 ```python
 # DuckDB